 Rather than every space being different and requiring an ever-changing variety of light fixtures, curtains, paint, and carpet, pursuing multiple spec suites can provide consistency across a building, campus, or portfolio.
 Large-scale owners (REITs, investment funds, etc.) are especially likely to recognize the benefits of spec suites.

 Also, when a tenant moves out of a spec suite it usually takes fewer TI dollars to get it ready for the next tenant.

 Cons of Spec Suites

 On the other hand, pursuing a spec suite can also present a financial risk for the landlord.
 If the space will not lease once the spec suite has been completed, not only is the landlord missing out on income due to the vacancy but is also out of pocket tens of thousands (if not hundreds of thousands) of dollars.

-This is why it’s important to ensure that the space your considering is a good fit for the spec suite market.
-In Austin, we typically do not recommend creating spec suites that are much larger than 5,000 sf, as there is not the same demand for spec suites from these larger tenants.
+This is why it’s important to ensure that the space you’re considering is a good fit for the spec suite market.
+In Austin, we typically do not recommend creating spec suites that are much larger than 5,000 square feet, as there is not the same demand for spec suites from these larger tenants.

 Changing Office Trends

 Additionally, a spec suite could limit the potential uses of a space if done incorrectly.
 Because a spec suite is essentially the landlord’s best guess as to what the average tenant in the market would like to have in a space, a misjudgment on the landlord’s part can seriously diminish the space’s attractiveness.